 If, like me, you find that there are never enough hours in the day, finding ways to save time is important!
-It helps not only you, but also your customer and your other team members.
+It helps you, your customer, and your other team members.

-In a recent survey we sent to POWr form users, we found that a whopping 48% of you do everything in your business, from sales, marketing, finance, support, and much more.
-Juggling so many tasks at once isn’t easy (kudos!) so automating processes and making life easier wherever possible is super important.
+A recent survey we sent to POWR form users found that 48% of you do everything in your business, from sales, marketing, finance, support, and much more.
+Juggling so many tasks at once isn’t easy (kudos!), so automating processes and making life easier wherever possible is super important.

-Now with POWr Form Builder, we’ve introduced a brand new feature on the Pro plan that means you can send conditional emails based on user’s response to your form.
-These are autoresponders, so you only have to set them up once and then they’ll fire off each time somebody completes your form.
+Now with POWR Form Builder, we’ve introduced a new feature on the Pro plan that means you can send conditional emails based on the user’s response to your form.
+These are autoresponders, so you only have to set them up once, and then they’ll fire off each time somebody completes your form.

-Today I’m going to show you 5 different ways you can use these conditional autoresponders with forms to make your life easier and save time on email follow up.
+Today I will show you 5 different ways to use these conditional autoresponders with forms to make your life easier and save time on email follow-up.

 1. Quote Request Form

-Here’s what you do: first of all, make sure your form is set up with the selection field for room choice.
+Here’s what you do: first, ensure your form is set up with the selection field for room choice.

-The best part?
-Once you’ve set it up, you can forget about it and it’ll automatically send to your respondents.
-If they have any follow-up questions they can reply to the email and it’ll go straight to your inbox.
+Once you’ve set it up, you can forget about it, and it’ll automatically send it to your respondents.
+If they have any follow-up questions, they can reply to the email, which will go straight to your inbox.
 Pretty neat!

 4. Product Order Form

-You can do this for a service, like different services in a beauty salon or spa, or even for ticket sales that have different price options.
+You can do this for a service, like in a beauty salon or spa, or even for ticket sales with different price options.
 There are many uses for a product order form, and adding an automated email response to each completed order will only improve customer satisfaction and increase referrals.